 If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-There may come a time when you need to split a bill with someone or find yourself needing to pay back a family member, friend, or co-worker.
-In these situations, using a payments app can be much easier if you don't have cash on hand.
-These apps are convenient, easy to use, and allow you to pay someone through funds tied to a credit card, debit card, or bank account.
-It's a simple way to pay someone right on the spot.
-Review our list of best payments apps to learn more about how these apps can be a good personal finance tool.
+Using a payments app can make it easy to pay others when you don't have cash on hand.
+You can use one of the best payments apps to pay someone through funds tied to a credit card, debit card, or bank account.
+Review our list of best payments apps for April 2024 to learn more about how these apps can be an excellent personal finance tool.

 Bottom line: Venmo, which PayPal owns, is one of the best payments apps.
 It's a good choice if you need to send money to friends or family members.
 Whether you need to split the bill when you're out for dinner, send your roommate rent money, pay someone back, or send money for a birthday or holiday, this is an easy and convenient app to use.
 You can pay others with funds from your Venmo balance, credit card, debit card, or bank account.
 Also, Venmo allows you to request money from others.